 The “Yellow Line” really came from a discussion we were having about the most critical time of intervention.
 We believe a yellow marker happened to be involved, and some of us really thought there was a yellow caution tape on the floor (there wasn’t, but we’ve since put a YLP logo tape on the floor) at the door of the jail.
 We kept saying “what else can we do ahead of the yellow line to prevent incarceration?”
 The name stuck.

 The goals of the project have never changed.
 Once we developed our charge, we held fast to it.
 And, it was not easy.
-There were other programs that are operating nationally that occur just after the yellow line (like pretrial) or upon release from the jail (reentry programs).
+There were other programs operating nationally that occur just after the yellow line (like pretrial) or upon release from the jail (reentry programs).
 These are very good, evidence-based programs.
 We received a grant from the Department of Human Services to do design in this specific space, and so that really helped us continue the design – and hold to our mission.
 It would have been very, very easy for us just to say “let’s do this other thing that we KNOW works.”
-I’m proud that we didn’t.
-I’m very happy that we kept our eye on prevention at the highest degree.
+We're proud that we didn’t.
+We're very happy that we kept our eye on prevention at the highest degree.

-While we had many specific goals surrounding policy, practice and finance, the main goal was simply to strategically place human services at a point in the law enforcement process that would cause the individual and the law enforcement officer to consider treatment options instead of just incarceration, and to link people to those services.
+While we had many specific goals surrounding policy, practice, and finance, the main goal was simply to strategically place human services at a point in the law enforcement process that would cause the individual and the law enforcement officer to consider treatment options instead of just incarceration, and to link people to those services.